ritza-co/CodeCapsules/serverlessFirstSteps/Customizing-your-domain-on-CC/Customizing-your-domain-on-codecapsules.md

 In this tutorial, we'll set up a custom domain name for your website or application hosted on Code Capsules.

-## Why custom domains and how do they work?
+## Why Custom Domains and How Do They Work?

 Custom domains garner name recognition for your web-application or website.
 Consider the Google search-engine: without a domain, you would need to type in the [IP](https://www.popularmechanics.com/technology/a32729384/how-to-find-ip-address/) address for it.
 This would be far more difficult to remember than the URL www.google.com – instantly recognizable.